Steve Wanna: A Vast Expanse

 Truland Gallery, Lower Level

-An interactive soundscape and light installation, Steve Wanna’s A Vast Expanse is inspired by the phenomenon known as the event horizon, the border between the singularity of the black hole and the surrounding universe.
+An interactive soundscape and light installation, Steve Wanna’s A Vast Expanse is inspired by the phenomenon known as the event horizon, the border between a black hole and the surrounding universe.
+As an environment that is utterly hostile to life, the black hole lies beyond the reach of direct human experience.
+Wanna’s installation acts as a poetic reinterpretation of that unknowable experience.

 b.
 1976, Lebanon